slim-patchy/spring-boot-kotlin-web-boilerplate/README.md

 If you are on a machine running on a Mac / MacBook, press `Control` + `C` to termination the session.

+## Building from Spring Initializr
+Go to https://start.spring.io/ and choose the desired config

 ## Reference
 1. Building web applications with Spring Boot and Kotlin at https://spring.io/guides/tutorials/spring-boot-kotlin/